Catherine Obianuju Acholonu: Philosophy

 Acholonu self-identified as an environmental humanist, and rejected feminism.
 She disagreed with the thought-schools of Alice Walker, Buchi Emecheta, Flora Nwapa and other feminists, accusing them of harboring excessive misandry and radical concepts like lesbianism squarely situated outside the boundary of African morality, while glossing over the concepts of motherhood, central to African femininity.
 She instead asserted that it is not gender but rather economic status that determines power hierarchies in Africa.
 Thus, the concept of motherism that promotes a theme of "motherhood, nature and nurture"—it advocates for a return to traditional pro-natal womanhood, and promotes conciliatory stance rather than confrontations, as to male-female cooperation.
 Her views have been challenged by the later generation of African feminists.

 Acholonu viewed the introduction of Islam into Africa as a form of colonialism, which subverted indigenous African systems and reduced the quality of life for native women.

 Death

-Acholonu died on 18 March 2014, at an age of 62 from a year-long renal failure.
+Acholonu died on 18 March 2014, at the age of 62 from a year-long renal failure.